Best CoQ10 for Fertility: Ubiquinol Guide

 Ubiquinol vs Ubiquinone

-CoQ10 exists in two main forms: ubiquinone (oxidised) and ubiquinol (reduced).
+CoQ10 exists in two main forms: ubiquinone (oxidized) and ubiquinol (reduced).
 Ubiquinol is the active, electron-rich form the body uses directly.
-It is significantly better absorbed than ubiquinone, particularly in individuals over 35, where the body’s ability to convert ubiquinone to ubiquinol declines.
+A head-to-head crossover study found that ubiquinol at 200 mg/day produced plasma CoQ10 levels of 4.3 µg/mL compared to just 2.5 µg/mL for ubiquinone — demonstrating significantly superior bioavailability (Langsjoen & Langsjoen, 2014).
 For fertility purposes — especially when egg or sperm quality is a priority — ubiquinol is the preferred form.

 Dosage

 Research on CoQ10 for fertility typically uses doses in the range of 200–600 mg per day.
+The landmark Xu et al. (2018) IVF trial used 600 mg/day, while Alahmar (2019) showed benefits at both 200 and 400 mg/day for male fertility.
 Higher doses are often used in women over 35 or those with diminished ovarian reserve.
 Most fertility-focused protocols sit at 300–400 mg daily of ubiquinol as an effective starting point.

 Absorption